 Ī logdetail Enable logging of LDAP over SSL authentication and authorization diagnostic messages at the specified detail level.
 This log is for use in troubleshooting and is cleared on SP reboot.
 Level can be one of the following: none Do not log diagnostic messages.
-Use this setting during normal system operation high Log only high-severity diagnostic messages medium Log only high-severity and medium- severity diagnostic messages low Log high-severity, medium-severity, and informational diagnostic messages trace Log high-severity, medium-severity, informational, and trace-level diagnostic messages log clear Clear the log file of LDAP over SSL authentication and authorization diagnostic messages. strictcertmode Enable or disable strictcertmode mode.
-This mode is disabled by default; the channel is secure, but limited validation of the certificate is performed.
-If strictcertmode is enabled, the server's certificate must have already been uploaded to the server so that the certificate signatures can be validated when the server certificate is presented.
-Data is always protected, even if strictcertmode is disabled.
-Strictcertmode applies to primary and alternate servers alike. usermapmode attributes specifie use of the usermap.
+Use this setting during normal system operation high Log only high-severity diagnostic messages medium Log only high-severity and medium- severity diagnostic messages low Log high-severity, medium-severity, and informational diagnostic messages trace Log high-severity, medium-severity, informational, and trace-level diagnostic messages log clear of LDAP over SSL authentication and gnostic messages. strictcertmode disabled by defau validation of the c is enabled, the ser uploaded to the s can be validated Data is always pr strictcertmode mode.
+This mode is all; the channel is secure, but limited certificate is performed.
+If strictcertmode ever's certificate must have already been erver so that the certificate signatures when the server certificate is presented.
+To otected, even if strictcertmode is etmode applies to primary and alternate usermapmode attributes specifie use of the usermap.
 When enabled, user ed with the usermap operand, rather are used for user authentication.